Free shipping on all orders over $100!!!

 • Fill your container with the pre-moistened medium until about 1/2 to 1 inch below the rim.

 • Place your seeds on top and lightly cover them with a bit more medium.
-Ideally, the depth of the soil covering should not be more than the size of the seed.
-However, Daylilies aren’t overly particular about depth, and slight variations are acceptable.
+The depth of the soil covering should not be more than the size of the seed, but Daylilies aren’t overly particular about depth.

 4. Creating a Humid Environment:

-• Cover the container loosely with plastic wrap.
-This helps retain moisture and create a mini greenhouse effect, conducive to germination.
+• Cover the container loosely with plastic wrap to retain moisture and create a mini greenhouse effect, conducive to germination.

 5. Wait and Watch: